Vyral/base-template/_posts/2018-10-31-a-few-important-announcements-for-you.md

 {% include youtube.html %}

-In addition to making sure you come to our client appreciation party on November 20, I also wanted to talk to you a little bit about my recent trip to D.C. and what I learned while I was there.
+<p style="text-align: center;"><em>In addition to making sure you come to our client appreciation party on November 20, I also wanted to talk to you a little bit about my recent trip to D.C. and what I learned while I was there.</em></p>

 I’ve got a few different things to talk to you about today. **First, I want to talk about our client appreciation party and annual apple pie giveaway.** It’s going to be on November 20, so keep an eye on your mail for an official invite.
 If you’re not on our mailing list already, give me a call at (518) 461-9937 and I’d be happy to add you.
 We would love to see you there and give you a pie as a way of saying thanks for your support.